renanalfarth/food-church/README.md

 Food Church

 A simple POS system to help attendents after church service to serve people in church canteen.
-It uses Silex and Doctrine DBal with MySql.
+It uses Silex, Doctrine DBal with MySql and Twitter Bootstrap.

 Actual features: